josmar-crwdstffng/angular/aio/content/guide/ngmodules.md

 **NgModules** configure the injector and the compiler and help organize related things together.

 An NgModule is a class marked by the `@NgModule` decorator.
-`@NgModule` takes a metadata object that describes how to compile a component's template and how to create an injector at runtime.
+`@NgModule` takes a metadata object that describes how to compile the template of a component and how to create an injector at runtime.
-It identifies the module's own components, directives, and pipes, making some of them public, through the `exports` property, so that external components can use them.
+It identifies the components, directives, and pipes of the module, making some of them public, through the `exports` property, so that external components can use them.
 `@NgModule` can also add service providers to the application dependency injectors.

 For an example application showcasing all the techniques that NgModules related pages cover, see the <live-example></live-example>.